 For direct sales, at this point, we'll accept your fair and reasonable offers.
-Please review the information below and contact us with your proposed placement.
+Please contact us with your proposed placement.
 We'll work with you in a no-nonsense way to confirm inventory and develop a mutually agreeable insertion order.

 Small Wars Journal serves about 350,000 pages a month to about 110,000 visitors, of which about 43% are repeat visitors.
 We tend to have some fairly long page views, with the average stay on a thread display in the discussion board approaching 3 minutes and the SWJ Blog main page at over 4 minutes.

 Pardon the mis-mash of data, anecdotes and hyperbole, but we do not yet have audience demographics dialed in to go with our solid basic statistics.
 We cannot quantitatively support the following statements.
 However, we are confident from anecdotal evidence that our audience is: